 A collection of artifacts logically grouped for a defined purpose.

-An MPD is itself an artifact set, the purpose for which is to define and document the intended use of the MPD.
-While the key MPD artifacts are its XML schema document artifacts, there are also other kinds of MPD artifacts.
+An IEPD is itself an artifact set, the purpose for which is to define and document the intended use of the IEPD.
+While the key IEPD artifacts are its XML schema document artifacts, there are also other kinds of IEPD artifacts.
 These may include (but are not limited to) HTML, XSLT, text, or graphic files used for human-readable documentation.
-An MPD may also have artifacts intended to help assist in or accelerate the use and implementation of the MPD.
-For example, these may be XML, UML, or binary files that are inputs to or outputs from software tools used to build, generate, or edit the MPD or its schema document artifacts.
-Appendix C, Common MPD Artifacts, below, contains a listing of mandatory and common optional artifacts for the five types of MPDs.
+An IEPD may also have artifacts intended to help assist in or accelerate the use and implementation of the IEPD.
+For example, these may be XML, UML, or binary files that are inputs to or outputs from software tools used to build, generate, or edit the IEPD or its schema document artifacts.
+Appendix C, Common IEPD Artifacts, below, contains a listing of mandatory and common optional artifacts.
 Common types of artifacts are described in more detail in subsequent sections.
-Section 7.1, Artifact Sets, below, discusses the different methods for grouping MPD artifacts into sets.
+Section 7.1, Artifact Sets, below, discusses the different methods for grouping IEPD artifacts into sets.

 2.4.
 Schema Document and Namespace Correspondence in NIEM